 While traditional small molecule drug products usually consist of pure chemical substances that are easily analyzed after manufacture, biologics such as monoclonal antibodies (mAbs) are much more complex.

-Understanding and being able to control granulation is essential to the production of high quality pharmaceuticals.
-Fluid bed granulation and melt granulation can be tightly regulated to produce uniform material with a specified particle size therefore affording superior process reproducibility and better process control than many other granulation techniques.
+Affording superior reproducibility and control than other granulation techniques, fluid bed granulation and melt granulation can be tightly regulated to produce uniform material with a specified particle size.

 Biologics offer distinct advantages that small molecule drugs do not, but they are far more complex to develop and manufacture.
 Read why it is critical to have the right manufacturing partner to minimize challenges as a therapy moves from discovery to commercialization.